 ANDI is now installed to Chrome and ready to be launched.

 Launch ANDI by clicking on the favorite/bookmark labelled "ANDI" that was added to the Favorites/Bookmarks Bar in the browser's toolbar.
-ANDI will analyze the test page and inject itself onto the top of the page.
+ANDI will analyze the test page and appear on the page.

-Using ANDI is fairly intuitive, however some understanding of HTML is needed.
+Using ANDI is mostly intuitive, however some understanding of HTML is needed.
 For thorough documentation of all features, visit: ANDI Help.

 Benefits Of ANDI